 Philomena held the receiver in her hand, looking at it.
-Something of great moment had happened, and she was dead to anything beyond the smallness of her soul.
-As she stared she did not hear the voices past the walnut door drop in volume to continue as whispers.
+Something of great moment had happened, and here she was dead to anything beyond the smallness of her soul.
+She did not hear the voices past the walnut door drop in volume to continue as whispers.
 There was a subdued crash, an end table, a curio shelf, whatever, knocked over—old people’s stealth spoiled by a lack of balance.
 The table fell; the contents of the table/shelf were saved by someone’s quick action, most likely Cat’s.
 The walnut door flew open.

 “Philomena!”
-Catherine Armstrong Hobart—her eyes bright, shining and alert; standing not osteoporotically, but straight and true, her state of non-widowhood demonstrated by Lucian Hobart who stood at her side—recognized what looked to be a feather duster held on high not unlike the Statue of Liberty and felt diminished by her daughter-in-law’s self-confidence.
+Catherine Armstrong Hobart—her eyes bright, shining and alert; standing straight and true, holding her feather duster on high not unlike the Statue of Liberty.
+Cat felt diminished by her daughter-in-law’s self-confidence.
 She looked to be in her early 60s, this septuagenarian widow of her only son, God damn her.
 “I see you’re still moisturizing,” Cat said.
 Keeping yourself all slickery in case he is restored to life, my son himself—here, and aching after woman flesh, this she did not say.

 To Philomena’s surprise the need to cower in the presence of Cat Hobart had departed.
 “Elliot is still dead,” Cat said.

 Well, yes, thought Philomena.
 “Cat...”
 She could not find any words; her mouth hung open.
-God, how she hated that woman.
+God, how she hated this woman.

 “You should know that,” Cat added softly.
 “I could tell you more.
 You forget.
 Old folks do.”

-Philomena never breaks a smile.
-Tentative spidery tracings bloom on the insides of her eyes.
-There is a shadowless Hiroshima sunrise no one else can see—a small stroke, she has had them before.
+—Philomena does not smile; tentative spidery tracings bloom on the insides of her eyes.
+There is dull pain with a shadowless Hiroshima sunrise no one else could see, a small stroke, she has had them before.
 She drops her featherless duster and wraps her arms around herself, trying to hold on.
-It will pass.
+It will pass.—

 Maybe she just doesn’t get it, Lucy thinks.